nikitin-p/pyselectal/README.md

 Pyselectal is conceptually inspired by the alignment filtering strategy described in [Oguchi *et al.*, 2024](https://www.science.org/doi/10.1126/science.add8394), where transcription start sites (TSSs) were inferred from the precise 5′-end positions of 5′ single-cell RNA-seq reads.
 Specifically, Oguchi and colleagues distinguished transcription initiation from other events by the presence of the characteristic 5′ soft-clipped cap-dependent base `G` added by the reverse transcriptase during template switching.

-Building on this approach, our tool enables general alignment filtering based on 5′-end soft-clipping or mapping patterns, as well as optional 5′-end sequence constraints.
+Building on this approach, our tool enables general alignment filtering based on 5′-end soft-clipping or reference matching patterns, as well as optional 5′-end sequence constraints.
 While sequencing method-agnostic, `pyselectal` is particularly useful for CAGE ([Shiraki *et al.*, 2003](https://pubmed.ncbi.nlm.nih.gov/14663149/); [Murata *et al.*, 2014](https://pubmed.ncbi.nlm.nih.gov/24927836/)), nanoCAGE ([Salimullah *et al.*, 2011](https://pmc.ncbi.nlm.nih.gov/articles/PMC4181851/)), CAGEscan ([Bertin *et al.*, 2017](https://pubmed.ncbi.nlm.nih.gov/28972578/)) and other 5′-end-focused RNA sequencing experiments, both bulk and single-cell protocols, where precise control over the structure of the 5′-end alignment is critical for downstream analyses.

 ## Requirements